JoshuaKGoldberg/create-typescript-app/docs/Migration.md

 ## Options

-`create-typescript-app` will detect if it's in an existing repository.
+`create-typescript-app` will detect whether it's being run in an existing repository.
 It also allows specifying `--mode migrate` if that detection misinterprets the current directory:

 ```shell